wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.III.2

 <p class=fip id=p2>
-2.&emsp;This is written in the form of a prayer because it is useful in moments of temptation.
+2. This is written in the form of a prayer because it is useful in moments of temptation.
 <sup>2</sup>It is a declaration of independence.
 <sup>3</sup>You will find it very helpful if you understand it fully.
 <sup>4</sup>The reason you need my help is because you have denied your own Guide and therefore need guidance.